HasnaaElid/HasnaaElidrissi.github.io/projects/nyc-urban-emotion.md

 </div>

 **Summary.**
-This project transforms NYC 311 complaints into a city-wide emotional map, showing how frustration, trust, anticipation, and other emotions vary across boroughs.
+This project turns one month of NYC 311 complaints into a city-wide emotional map.
-Using tidyverse workflows, the NRC Emotion Lexicon, and a multinomial model, the analysis exposes distinct “emotional fingerprints” for each borough and evaluates how well emotion alone predicts geographic location.
+Using the NRC Emotion Lexicon and a multinomial model in R, I quantify how often residents express anger, trust, anticipation, and other emotions, then show how those patterns shift across boroughs.
+The result is an interpretable view of “how the city feels” and whether emotional tone alone can predict where a complaint came from.

 ---